iMarioSL/aws-mlops/article-english.md

 function that expects a request and passes it to the model to return a prediction.
-We zipped the model and function into a deployment package and we uploaded it to a Lambda function that has a Lambda URL endpoint as well as all the Lambda Layers needed to load the model.
+We zipped the model and function into a deployment package and we uploaded it to a Lambda function that has a Lambda URL endpoint as well as all the Lambda Layers needed to run the code.

 Namely, the Lambda URL that we enabled when creating the function is an HTTP endpoint.
 We (or any application) can invoke the function by making calls to